Headshot of Bradley Ditto

 For stuff that actually works:

-Code.org thought hard about teaching code at every level and it's free.
-That's fair.
+• Code.org thought hard about teaching code at every level and it's free; that's fair.
+Their AI content also keeps you up to date without all the hype and noise.

-Common Sense Media for Parents helps people understand tech in a way that doesn't feel scary.
+• Common Sense Media for Parents helps people understand tech in a way that doesn't feel scary.

-OER Commons lets you find real resources made by real teachers for real teachers.
+• OER Commons lets you find real resources made by real teachers for real teachers.
 This is how we help each other instead of fight each other.

-There are things you pay for and some are good.
-But the best things are free for everyone.
+There are things you pay for, and some are good, but the best things are free for everyone.
 That's where real fair stuff happens.
 That's where things change.

 I also watch what Europe does with AI rules and thinking.
 They're being smart and careful about it.
 We should learn from that.

-What I want more of: Resources made by and for teachers in rural areas.
+Resources made by and for teachers in rural areas.
 Classes that think about fair stuff from the start, not after.
-Real talks about responsible AI right now.
-Not in five years when these tools are already here and we can't change how kids think about them.
+Real talks about responsible AI right now, not in five years when these tools are already here and we can't change how kids think about them.